redwoodjs/redwood/docs/docs/background-jobs.md

 It checks the `BackgroundJob` table every few seconds for a new job and, if it finds one, locks it so that no other workers can have it, then calls your `perform()` function, passing it the arguments you gave when you scheduled it.

-If the job succeeds then by default it's removed the database (using the `PrismaAdapter`, other adapters behavior may vary).
+If the job succeeds then by default it's removed from the database (using the `PrismaAdapter`, other adapters behavior may vary).
 If the job fails, the job is un-locked in the database, the `runAt` is set to an incremental backoff time in the future, and `lastError` is updated with the error that occurred.
 The job will now be picked up in the future once the `runAt` time has passed and it'll try again.

 To stop the runner (and the workers it started), press `Ctrl-C` (or send `SIGINT`).
 The workers will gracefully shut down, waiting for their work to complete before exiting.
-If you don't wait to wait, hit `Ctrl-C` again (or send `SIGTERM`),
+If you don't wait to wait, hit `Ctrl-C` again (or send `SIGTERM`).

 There are a couple of additional modes that `rw jobs` can run in: